IHE/ITI.MHD/input/pagecontent/ITI-67.md

 Note 3: The $XDSDocumentEntryType is not a supported query parameter in HL7 FHIR.

 Note 4: The $XDSDocumentEntryReferenceIdList can only be mapped when using the XDS FindDocumentsByReferenceId query.
 This parameter support requires XDS [Reference ID Option](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html#10.2.6).

-Note 5: The FHIR R4 DocumentReference does not yet have a `.attachment.creation` query parameter, it has only a date element which is the creation date/time of the DocumentReference.
-MHD adds the search parameter `DocumentReference-Creation`, to provide the functionality of search against the document creation date/time.

 **Table 2:3.67.4.1.3.1-2: Values for code for status of DocumentReference**